Form 8903 Domestic Production Activities Deduction: What You Need to Know Now

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers to businesses with a thorough and practical guide to claiming the Section 199 Domestic Production Activities Deduction (DPAD).
+This course will provide tax advisers to businesses with a thorough and practical guide to claiming the Section 199 Domestic Production Activities Deduction (DPAD).
 The panel will discuss evaluating production activities to determine whether they qualify for the deduction, allocating costs between qualifying and non-qualifying activities, and calculating and claiming the Sec.
 199 domestic production activities deduction on Form 8903.
 The panel will also detail the potential implications of the new IRS guidance on Section 199 deductions issued in Aug.
 2015.

 - Review of DPAD rules and preparation of Form 8903